rust-stuco/lectures/week8/slides.md

 ```

 * The second rule doesn't apply here, because there is more than 1 input lifetime (`'a` and `'b`)
-* Since Rust cannot figure out what to do, it gives a compile error to the programmer so they can write the annotations themselves
+* Since Rust cannot figure out what to do, it gives a compiler error to the programmer so they can write the annotations themselves